holochain/docs-pages/src/what-is-holochain.md

 ## How do I build an application?

-Holochain's tools encourage the creation of application backends as collections of [microservice](https://en.wikipedia.org/wiki/Microservices)-like code packages, each with its own domain of responsibility.
+Holochain's tools encourage the creation of application back ends as collections of [microservice](https://en.wikipedia.org/wiki/Microservices)-like code packages, each with its own domain of responsibility.
 These packages are responsible for enforcing your application's core business logic.
 They define the public API with which clients interact, as well as the validation rules for data.

-To build an application, you write back end code in any language that compiles to [WebAssembly](https://webassembly.org/) bytecode.
+To build an application, you write back-end code in any language that compiles to [WebAssembly](https://webassembly.org/) bytecode.
 Writing WASM by hand is challenging, so we've written a software development kit (SDK) for the [Rust programming language](https://rustlang.org).
 We do expect, however, to support more languages in the future!

 You can write a UI for your application using any language, framework, and runtime you choose, as long as it can run on your users' devices and speak [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) over [WebSocket](https://en.wikipedia.org/wiki/WebSocket) to the user's locally running Holochain service.